Humble Beginnings

 The original Treasure Trees Program was started in the late 1980s by Tom Martin and Joe McLaurin.
 At the time, Tom was working as the Urban Forestry Agent for the North Carolina Cooperative Extension Service.
 Joe was a woodworker and naturalist.
 They met at a class Tom was teaching and struck up a friendship, traveling the county searching, measuring and documenting big and rare trees.
 The Treasure Trees Program had taken root.

 By the early 2000s, the program began to lose steam and quietly petered out.
 Fortunately, two local arborists – Patrick George (middle photo) and Patrick Anderson (bottom photo) – revived the effort as a passion project.
-George’s Heartwood Tree Service has even provided free tree care to several of the most fragile Treasure Trees.
+George’s Heartwood Tree Service even provided free tree care to several of the most fragile Treasure Trees.

 "Treasure trees are our living heritage." - Tom Martin and Joe McLaurin